 Even after this expense, the existing buildings would still provide insufficient space and are not fit for purpose for our growing community.

-No, the NSW Heritage Commission has determined that the Civic Centre has insufficient merit for inclusion on the State Heritage Register.
+The NSW Heritage Council has determined that the Civic Centre has insufficient merit for inclusion on the State Heritage Register.

 The benefits for redeveloping the site now are:

 - Cost savings in the long term